Skaiste/MAI-UB-IML/README.md

  - [ ] Write a Python function for classifying, using an SVM algorithm.
  - [ ] Modify the kNN algorithm so that it includes a pre-processing for reducing the training set.

+**Note** - in 'Work2' directory we should have everything we will submit or is required to run the scripts

 ### Untidy notes from session 2 Labs:

 Use lazy learning